 - Rowena Murray, How to write a thesis – 2nd ed Open University Press, Maidenhead, 2006 (Available through TKK-Ebrary)

-The cover page of the special assignment should look like the models below.
+The cover page of the special assignment should look like the models.

 Additional abstracts in other languages may be included.

-Templates for the cover page and abstract page are available as Word documents in English, Finnish, and Swedish below.
+Templates for the cover page and abstract page are available as Word documents in English, Finnish, and Swedish in -- Forms and documents.